BitcoinDesign/Guide/join.md

 - Design reviews: Project share some of their design work and we provide feedback
 - Project-specific calls: These are often weekly catch-ups for the team and also good places to ask questions
 - Design guide jam sessions: Anything related to the Bitcoin Design Guide and its sister projects
-- UX research calls: Discuss techniques and collaborate on research efforts Community calls: We schedule those when there are larger things to discuss that affect the whole community
+- UX research calls: Discuss techniques to understand user needs and collaborate on research efforts Community calls: We schedule those when there are larger things to discuss that affect the whole community

 ## Milestone 4: Chip in